bookshelfie/shelfie-micropython/README.md

 3. `shelfie/highlight/{label}`

-When shelfie receives a message on this topic, it will highlight the `nth` LEDs on the strip. `n` is an optional message parameter.
+When shelfie receives a message on this topic, it will highlight the `nth` LEDs on the strip. `steps` is an optional message parameter.

 4. `shelfie/progress/{label}`